iotaledger/wallet.rs/documentation/docs/libraries/nodejs/references/classes/AccountManager.md

 ▸ **restoreBackup**(`source`, `password`): `Promise`<`void`\>

-Restore a backup from a Stronghold snapshot.
+Restore a backup from a Stronghold file
+Replaces client_options, coin_type, secret_manager and accounts.
+Returns an error if accounts were already created If Stronghold is used as secret_manager, the existing Stronghold file will be overwritten.
+If a mnemonic was stored, it will be gone.

 #### Parameters